Aloe aldabrensis

-Aloe aldabrensis (the "Aldabra Aloe", previously Lomatophyllum aldabrensis) is a species of Aloe endemic to the islands of Aldabra in the Indian Ocean, where it can still be found in coastal scrub on limestone-based soil.
+Aloe aldabrensis is a species of flowering plant in the family Asphodelaceae.
+Previously known as Lomatophyllum aldabrensis this Aloe is sometimes referred to by the common name Aldabra Aloe.
+It is endemic to the Aldabra islands in the Indian Ocean, where it can still be found in coastal scrub on limestone-based soil.

 Description

 It is part of a group of aloes which bear fleshy berries, and were therefore classed as a separate group, Lomatophyllum.
 Within this group it is most closely related to Aloe pembana and Aloe alexandrei - both also from islands in the Mozambique channel - as well as Aloe peyrierasii from the north east corner of Madagascar.
 These species are also more distantly related to Aloe purpurea of Mauritius, but differ by their larger leaves, longer flowers, and more widely interspaced leaf-teeth.